Sarat Chandra Chattopadhyay

+Sarat Chandra Chattopadhyay (anglicised as Sarat Chandra Chatterjee; 15 September 1876 – 16 January 1938) was a Bengali novelist and short story writer of the early 20th century.
+He generally wrote about the lives of Bengali family and society in cities and villages.
+However, his keen powers of observation, great sympathy for fellow human beings, a deep understanding of human psychology (including the "ways and thoughts and languages of women and children"), an easy and natural writing style, and freedom from political biases and social prejudices enable his writing to transcend barriers and appeal to all Indians.
+He remains the most popular, translated, and adapted Indian author of all time.

 Early life

-Sarat Chandra Chattopadhyay was born on 15 September 1876 (৩১ শে ভাদ্র, ১২৮৩ বঙ্গাব্দ), in a Bengali Brahmin family in Debanandapur, a small village in Hooghly, West Bengal.
-His father Matilal and mother Bhuvanmohini had five children—two daughters (Anila and Sushila) and three sons (Sarat Chandra, Prabhas Chandra, and Prakash Chandra).
-Sarat Chandra was their second child.
+Sarat Chandra Chattopadhyay was born on 15 September 1876, in a Bengali Brahmin family in Debanandapur, a small village in Hooghly, West Bengal, about 50 kilometres from Kolkata.
+He was his father Matilal and mother Bhubanmohini's oldest son and second child.

-Sarat Chandra's grandfather was a very wealthy man but he lost everything.
-The Preface of his monumental book Srikanta quotes him:
+Sarat Chandra wrote in the English translation of his monumental book Srikanta:

 "My childhood and youth were passed in great poverty.
 I received almost no education for want of means.
 From my father I inherited nothing except, as I believe, his restless spirit and his keen interest in literature.
 The first made me a tramp and sent me out tramping the whole of India quite early, and the second made me a dreamer all my life.
 Father was a great scholar, and he had tried his hand at stories and novels, dramas and poems, in short, every branch of literature, but never could finish anything.
-I have not his work now—somehow it got lost; but I remember poring over those incomplete mss. over and over again in my childhood, and many a night I kept awake regretting their incompleteness and thinking what might have been their conclusion if finished.
+I have not his work now—somehow it got lost; but I remember poring over those incomplete messes, over and over again in my childhood, and many a night I kept awake regretting their incompleteness and thinking what might have been their conclusion if finished.
 Probably this led to my writing short stories when I was barely seventeen."

-Poverty forced the family to live for long periods in Bhuvanmohini's father Kedarnath Gangopadhyay's home in Bhagalpur, Bihar.
+Poverty forced the family to live for long periods in Bhuvanmohini's father's (and later brother's) home in Bhagalpur, Bihar.

 Sarat Chandra was a daring, adventure-loving boy.
+He attended schools in and around Debanandapur, one being Hooghly Branch Government School and in Bhagalpur.
+His strong performance in English and other subjects was rewarded with a "double promotion" that enabled him to skip a grade.
+However, in 1892, financial difficulties forced him to stay out of school for one year.
+He began writing stories at the time.

-His education began at an informal village school [pathsala] and later he joined Hooghly Branch High School.
-He was a good student and got a double promotion that enabled him to skip a grade.
-He passed his Entrance Examination (public examination at the end of Class X) in 1894.
-He entered Tejnarayan Jubilee College.
-He tutored a relative's children who paid his tuition in return.
-After two years' study, he could not take his F.A.
-(First Arts) public examination as he could not pay the twenty rupees examination fee.
+In 1894, Sarat Chandra passed his Entrance Examination (public examination at the end of Class X) and entered Tejnarayan Jubilee College.
+He developed an interest in English literature and read A Tale of Two Cities and David Copperfield by Charles Dickens and other novels.
+Looking at Western authors such as Marie Corelli and Ellen Prince, Chatterjee adopted the psuedonym St. C. Lara.
+He organized a children's literary society in Bhagalpur, which published a handwritten magazine.
+Two years later, his formal studies ended as he could not pay the twenty rupees examination fee.